Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models

-Process reward models (PRMs) operationalize process supervision by assigning step-wise scores to reasoning traces, and they are widely used for Best-of-$N$ reranking, guided search, and post-training \citep{zheng2025survey,ma2023let,zhang2024rest}.
-In the vision-language setting, dedicated PRMs and benchmarks such as VisualPRM and VisualProcessBench have shown that step-aware critics can improve multimodal reasoning under test-time scaling \citep{wang2025visualprm}, and data-efficient recipes further lower the cost of training such verifiers \citep{wang2025athena}.
+Process reward models (PRMs) implement process supervision by scoring each step, and are widely used for Best-of-$N$ reranking, guided search, and post-training \citep{zheng2025survey,ma2023let,zhang2024rest}.
+In vision-language reasoning, VisualPRM and VisualProcessBench show that step-aware critics improve performance under test-time scaling \citep{wang2025visualprm}, and data-efficient training can further reduce verifier cost \citep{wang2025athena}.